orbkit/orbkit/doc/refs/cvars.rst

 .. note::

-  There have recently been major changes to the code involved int this section.
+  There have recently been major changes to the code involved in this section.
   All old functionality has been preserved as far as possible but there are some major new features which are layed-out below.